 Here you must type the descriptor name, which can be anything.
 Then you should select the descriptor type and the descriptor XML file, which contains information about the custom fingerprint generation rules.
 You can define some additional configuration by clicking on the descriptor's name in the Molecular Descriptor tree.
 Give a name to the configuration and specify the XML file.
 By clicking on the 'Remove' button you can delete the currently selected descriptor or configuration in the Molecular Descriptor tree.

 Updating and inserting rows in structure tables is not yet supported in JChemManager.
 However, custom applications built using the can perform these operations.
-See the included with the package.

 The table options dialog can be reached from the File -> Table Options dialog of JChemManager.